Lawyer for Fathers’ Rights

 The judge will consider many factors when making this decision, including your relationship with your child and ability to provide for your child.
 But ultimately, the judge will do what they believe is in the child’s best interest.

-That’s why it is so important to seek legal representation from a father’s rights attorney who is committed to showing the judge that preserving your relationship with your child is in their best interest.
+That’s why it is so important to seek legal representation from a father’s rights attorney who is committed to showing the judge that preserving your relationship with your child is in their best interest when considering child custody determinations.

 What Are Fathers’ Rights to Child Support?